reparke/TAC348-Making-Smart-Devices/tac348_weekly_plan.md

 - Introduction to IoT
 - Explain course website
-- Kit overiew
-  - Explain how to use envelopes
-  - Explain how to identify kit parts
+- Kit overview (explain how to identify kit parts)

-#### Lecture

 * C++ Syntax (optional at the end)